 - 2010: Eng Wu Ong.
 Died in a climbing accident on Mt Aspiring near Wanaka, New Zealand, 15th December 2010.

 - 2015: Dale Thistlethwaite and Stuart Hollaway.
-Died in a fall on Mt Silberhorn in Aspiring National Park, 29th December 2015.
+Died in a fall on Mt Silberhorn, coincidentally the same peak Mark Spain and Andrew Kelso were climbing, in Mount Cook National Park, New Zealand 29th December 2015.